Establishing a sole proprietorship (s.p.) in Slovenia

 A sole proprietor has to ensure the appropriate health and safety conditions at work by carrying out a risk assessment and documenting it in a safety statement.

-If you need more information or help with establishing an s.p. in Slovenia, you can contact us at 00 386 31 857 940 or at email@example.com.
+If you need more information or our help with establishing an s.p. in Slovenia, you can contact us through the telephone: 00 386 31 857 940 or email: email@example.com or you can send us inquiry in the form below.